Gregg Araki: Subsequent efforts

-Araki's following film, Splendor (1999), was both an homage to screwball comedies of the 1940s and 1950s and a response to the controversy surrounding his ongoing relationship (despite Araki self-identifying as gay) with actress Kathleen Robertson.
+Araki's film Splendor (1999) was both an homage to screwball comedies of the 1940s and 1950s and a response to the controversy surrounding his ongoing relationship (despite Araki self-identifying as gay) with actress Kathleen Robertson.
 Hailed as the director's most optimistic film to date, it made its premiere at the 1999 Sundance Film Festival.

 Araki's next project was the ill-fated MTV production This Is How the World Ends, originally planned with a budget of $1.5 million.
 He viewed it as a chance to reach the masses through MTV's viewership and signed on to do the project despite the budget being cut to $700,000.
 Araki wrote, directed, and shot the pilot episode, but ultimately MTV decided against the project and the effort never aired.

 Following a short hiatus, Araki returned in 2004 with the critically acclaimed Mysterious Skin, based on the 1995 Scott Heim novel of the same name.
 This marked Araki's first work with someone else's source material.